tobixen/thrash-protect/README.rst

 I'm running it everywhere, both on production servers, personal work stations and laptops.
 I can tell that ...

 * ...
-I haven't observed any significant drawbacks with running this script
+I haven't observed many drawbacks with running this script

 * ... the script definitively has saved us from several power-cyclings